Fabl0s/WDBA-Nokia8/README.md

 # WDBA-Nokia8
-WatchDogs Bootanimations for Nokia 8 (NB1) as Magisk-Modules
+WatchDogs Bootanimations for Nokia 8 (NB1) as a Magisk-Module